Ollama-Agent-Roll-Cage/agentChef/README.md

     }

 # Run the complete workflow
-workflow_results = asyncio.run(custom_udrags_workflow("attention mechanisms in neural networks"))
+workflow_results = asyncio.run(custom_ragchef_workflow("attention mechanisms in neural networks"))
 ```

-This custom workflow demonstrates how you can combine agentChef's components to create a specialized pipeline following the UDRAGS approach: research-generate-augment-analyze-clean.
-Each phase builds on the previous one, creating a comprehensive system for dataset generation and processing that mirrors the core functionality of the built-in UDRAGS system.
+This custom workflow demonstrates how you can combine agentChef's components to create a specialized pipeline following the ragchef approach: research-generate-augment-analyze-clean.
+Each phase builds on the previous one, creating a comprehensive system for dataset generation and processing that mirrors the core functionality of the built-in ragchef system.

 You can adapt this pattern to create workflows for your specific needs, focusing on any part of the pipeline or extending it with additional processing steps.